SapphDevelopment/myfacts/README.md

 console.log(fact);
 ```

 This will log a random fact from the Google category to the console.
 You can replace "Google" with "Software" or "Discord" to get a random fact from those categories instead.
+More categories listed under the category list

 You can also optionally pass an index parameter to `getFact` to get a specific fact from the array: